 - Allergic problems in the United States are the sixth leading common cause of chronic disease.

 - Approximately 20.3 million people in the United States have been diagnosed with asthma, with at least 6.3 million of them children under the age of 18.

 - Asthma is the most common cause of childhood hospitalizations under the age of 15.

-If allergy injections are appropriate for management of allergic rhinitis or asthma in children at least 6 years of age with allergy to pollens, molds or dust mites, Children’s team can prepare vaccines and administer the initial injections of vaccines.
+If allergy injections are appropriate for management of allergic rhinitis or asthma in children at least 6 years of age with allergy to pollens, molds or dust mites, Children’s National Hospital's team can prepare vaccines and administer the initial injections of vaccines.
 Patients can then take to these initial injections to their referring physician for continued administration once or twice each week until reaching maintenance dosage in 6-7 months, after which treatment continues usually once each month.
-Treatment usually continues for 3-5 years, during which the Children’s team sees the patient for renewal of vaccines once or twice each year.
+Treatment usually continues for three to five years, during which the Children’s National team sees the patient for renewal of vaccines once or twice each year.